mliebelt/PgnViewerJS-WP/readme.txt

 Allows to print a game in a format similar to magazines and books.
 For that purpose, the notation  of PGN was expanded by the "D" at the end of a move, that stands for the diagram.

+For a list of available parameters, look into the Frequently Asked Questions.

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.